Esther-Uche/Awesome-Chocolate-Sales-Performance-Dashboard/README.md

 - **Top Region:** The **APAC** region (specifically India and New Zealand) shows the highest frequency of high-volume shipments.
 - **Top Product:** Premium items like **85% Dark Bars** and **Raspberry Choco** are major revenue drivers.
 - **Team Efficiency:** **Team Yummies** consistently leads in total sales volume across most quarters.

+.
+Final Strategic Verdict
+Awesome Chocolates is a High-Margin/High-Cost business [dashboard image].
+The key to sustainable growth in 2024 is not just "selling more," but selling smarter by shifting focus from the 17.4% margin "Choco Chips" to the 79% "Alpha" products and optimizing the 6K shipment network for higher density [dashboard image].

+The 2024 analysis reveals a business with strong logistical foundations but optimizable product margins.
+By shifting focus from high-volume/low-margin SKUs to the "Alpha" products (70%+ margins), Awesome Chocolates can offset the current 10.8% sales dip and maximize the ROI of its 6K shipment network [dashboard image].

 ---